vasujain275/dockerized-quartz/docs/index.md

 ## Features

-- **Minimal Configuration**: Simply plug in your existing Obsidian Vault as docker bind volume.
+- **Minimal Configuration**: Simply plug in your existing Obsidian Vault as read-only docker bind volume.

-- **Automated Builds**: Quartz will rebuild every time after set delay as notes in your docker voulume change.
+- **Automated Builds**: Quartz will rebuild every time after set delay as files in your docker voulume change.

+- **Webhook Trigger**: Additional way of triggering Quartz build by sending POST request to secret URL.

-- **Default or Custom Quartz Repository**: If none present, container will clone git repo on startup, [the Quartz repo](https://github.com/jackyzha0/quartz) or your custom one.
+- **Default or Custom Quartz Repository**: If none present, container will clone git repo on startup, [the Quartz repo](https://github.com/jackyzha0/quartz).
+This can be used to quickly test and evaluate stuff.

 - **Support for Private Repositories**: If you want to hide your Quartz config.